florianbuetow/career-field-guide/interview-prep/behavioral/a_short_guide_for_building_a_behavioral_interview_question_bank_resume_based.md

 ## How to Adapt Your Stories

-You should analyze the framework of your target company carefully to identify the principles that align most closely with your experiences. ****You only need to adjust the emphasis**** of your story—highlighting different aspects for different companies.
+You should analyze the framework of your target company carefully to identify the principles that align most closely with your stories and experiences. ****You only need to adjust the emphasis**** of your story—highlighting different aspects for different companies.
+Consider this a fine-tuning step for your story bank.

 ### Example: One Story, Five Companies

-Here's how the same CI/CD pipeline story adapts across companies:
+Here's how the same CI/CD pipeline story could be adapt across different companies:

 | **Company** | **Value Emphasis** | **How to Adapt the Story** |
 |---|---|---|